LukaHarambasic/harambasic.de/content/projects/visitorcounter.md

 ---
 title: Visitorcounter
 desc: The Visitorcounter was used to visualize in realtime where the visitors are during a recruitment event of SAP.
+It evolved from a two man team to a team of designers, backend and frontend developers.
+As the project grow on the people side we also improved the technology part: we used Calculation Views on SAP HANA to accumulate the data, built the frontend with Vue.js, and added the headless CMS Prismic.io.
 img: visitorcounter.png
 alt: Together we developed version 1, in the background you can see the actual product.
-time: 2017 - 2018
 links:
-tags:
+responsibilities:
-    - Vue.js
+    - Co-Lead
-    - SAP HANA
+    - Architecture
-    - IoT
+    - Design
-    - SAPUI5
+    - Development
 ---

 The Visitorcounter was used to visualize in realtime where the visitors are during a recruitment event of SAP.
-This information was displayed on a TV at the entrance and a projector in the foyer.
-For that, we build a web application with [SAPUI5.](https://sapui5.hana.ondemand.com/) Another team was responsible to collect the data with small IoT sensors mounted in the doors.
-The collected data was sent to the SAP IoT Service, the calculations took place happened in the frontend.
-As the first part was working fine we recognized that we should accumulate the data before the frontend access it.
+It evolved from a two man team to a team of designers, backend and frontend developers.
+As the project grow on the people side we also improved the technology part: we used [Calculation Views](https://help.sap.com/viewer/fc5ace7a367c434190a8047881f92ed8/2.0.03/en-US/d60ad1f0bb571014af49c9db1740d68c.html) on [SAP HANA](https://www.sap.com/products/hana.html) to accumulate the data, built the frontend with [Vue.js](https://vuejs.org/), and added the headless CMS [Prismic.io](http://prismic.io/).